 - A Consumers' Republic: The Politics of Mass Consumption in Postwar America (2003, 2004)

 - The American Pageant co-author (1998, 2002, 2006, 2010, 2013)

 - Making a New Deal: Industrial Workers in Chicago, 1919-1939 (1990, 2008)

 Position: Dean, Radcliffe Institute for Advanced Study, Howard Mumford Jones Professor of American Studies

 Specialty: 20th century US History, History of the Built Environment, Urban History, History of Consumption

 - History 2470hf: Workshop in 20th-Century US History (full year)

 Cambridge, MA 02138

-Please contact Susan Singer at email@example.com or by phone at 5-8602.
+Office Hours: Contact Susan Singer at email@example.com or by phone at 5-8602 for appointment.